themisir/themisir.com/content/posts/c-sharp-codegen.md

 string source = example.TransformText();
 ```

-# Conclusion
+# concwusion

-That's it!
-I hope this article will cover some edge cases or poorly documented parts of writing source generators.
-This article definitely isn't beginner friendly, if you're looking for a step by step guide I would suggest checking out other articles or official documentation.
-However this article might help you when you want to do something kind of extraordinary.
-When I wrote my first source generator finding a decent resource to get answers for my questions was really struggling.
-Official documentation didn't covered most of the edge cases and advanced use cases.
-Existing implementations were either too simple or too complex (with multiple layers making it hard to navigate) to find useful parts.
-So I decided to cover up all my findings through the journey into an article to help "future me" and othrers as well.
+that's it! 😳😳😳 i hope this awticwe wiww c-covew some edge c-cases ow poowwy d-documented pawts o-of wwiting souwce g-genewatows. 🥺 t-this awticwe definitewy i-isn't b-beginnew fwiendwy, mya if you'we wooking fow a step by step guide i wouwd suggest checking o-out othew awticwes ow officiaw documentation. 🥺 h-howevew this awticwe might h-hewp you when you want to do something kind of extwaowdinawy. >_< when i-i wwote my fiwst souwce genewatow f-finding a decent w-wesouwce to get answews fow my questions was weawwy stwuggwing. >_< officiaw documentation d-didn't covewed most of the edge cases and advanced use cases. (⑅˘꒳˘) existing i-impwementations wewe eithew t-too simpwe ow too c-compwex (with m-muwtipwe wayews m-making it hawd to nyavigate) to find usefuw pawts. /(^•ω•^) s-so i decided to covew up aww my findings thwough t-the jouwney into an awticwe to hewp "futuwe me" and othwews as weww.

-Also I will try to update this article as I gain more experience with the source analyzers / generators.
-I'm currently at the first stage of Dunning-Kruger scale for C# source analyzers, I don't know much about it to say how well I know about it.
+awso i wiww twy to update this awticwe a-as i gain m-mowe expewience w-with the souwce a-anawyzews / genewatows. i-i'm cuwwentwy a-at the fiwst s-stage of dunning-kwugew s-scawe fow c# souwce anawyzews, σωσ i don't know much about it to say how w-weww i know about it.